Debbie Lesko

 Lesko served in the Arizona Senate from 2015 to 2018.
 She was president pro tempore of the Arizona Senate from 2017 to 2018.
 Lesko also served as a member of Arizona House of Representatives from 2009 until 2015.
 She became the Representative for Arizona's 8th congressional district after winning a 2018 special election.

+In October 2023, Lesko announced she would not seek reelection in 2024.
+She later announced a run for the Maricopa County Board of Supervisors representing District 4.
+She was elected in the 2024 election, defeating Democratic candidate David Sandoval.

 Early life and education

 Lesko was born in Sheboygan, Wisconsin.
-Her parents are Delores and Don Lorenz.
-She received a bachelor's degree in business from the University of Wisconsin and moved to Arizona in the 1980s, where she owned a construction sales business.
+Her parents are Donald and Delores Lorenz.
+She received a bachelor's degree in business from the University of Wisconsin-Madison and moved to Arizona in the 1980s, where she owned a construction sales business.
 In 1985, she married Jeffrey Allen Ignas.

 Legal issues

 In 1988, Lesko was charged with a misdemeanor in Conroe, Texas, for tampering with government records.
 The case was dropped in 1994.
 Also in 1988, Lesko's then-husband Jeffrey Allen Ignas was sentenced to 10 years in prison for fraud.
 He was released from prison in 1992.

 In October 1992, Lesko and Ignas filed for Chapter 13 bankruptcy protection.
 The couple was sued twice in 1993: for failure to pay a $10,000 rental equipment bill and for an additional unpaid $11,000 bill.
 They filed for bankruptcy again that year.

 Ignas was allegedly abusive to Lesko, reportedly punching her in the stomach when she was pregnant.
 Later in 1993, Lesko filed for divorce.

 In 1994 the second bankruptcy protection case was closed.
 Ignas, now known as Jeffrey Allen Herald, was again incarcerated at the Arizona Department of Corrections, and released in June 2022 on supervised probation.

 Lesko later married Joe Lesko.
 She has used other names, including Debbie Harris, Debra Ignas, Debra Schultz, Debra Howard and Debra Kay Lorenz.
 Her name changes were associated with Ignas, who also went by different names.